quasar0x/fintech-platform-infra/README.md

 Fintech Platform – Cloud Infrastructure & GitOps

-This repository contains the production-grade cloud infrastructure, CI/CD, and GitOps setup for a containerized fintech microservices platform running on AWS EKS.
+This repository contains the production-grade cloud infrastructure, CI/CD pipelines, and GitOps configuration for a containerized fintech microservices platform running on AWS EKS.

-It covers everything from infrastructure provisioning with Terraform, to container build & push with GitHub Actions, to continuous deployment with Argo CD, and production observability using Prometheus/Grafana and Loki/Promtail.
+It covers the full lifecycle of a modern cloud-native platform:
+	•	Infrastructure provisioning with Terraform
+	•	Container build and push with GitHub Actions
+	•	Continuous delivery using Argo CD (GitOps)
+	•	Production-grade monitoring and logging with Prometheus, Grafana, Loki, and Promtail

+This is not a demo setup.
+The repository is structured and operated the way a real-world fintech production platform would be.

 ⸻

 What Has Been Built

-At the moment, this project provides:
+At its current stage, this project provides:
 	•	Fully provisioned AWS infrastructure using Terraform
-	•	A managed Kubernetes (EKS) cluster
+	•	A managed Kubernetes cluster (Amazon EKS)
 	•	Multiple fintech microservices running in Kubernetes
-	•	CI pipelines for building and pushing container images
+	•	CI pipelines for building and pushing container images to Amazon ECR
 	•	GitOps-based deployments using Argo CD
-	•	Production logging and monitoring
+	•	Centralized monitoring and logging
 	•	Secure AWS access using IAM Roles for Service Accounts (IRSA)

-This is not a demo setup — it is structured the way a real production fintech platform would be run.

 ⸻

 Architecture Overview

+High-Level Flow

-GitHub
+GitHub (Application Code)
- ├── Application Code
- │    └── GitHub Actions (CI)
+  └── GitHub Actions (CI)
- │         └── Build & Push Images → Amazon ECR
+        └── Build & Push Images → Amazon ECR

- │
- └── Infrastructure / GitOps Repo
+Infrastructure / GitOps Repository
   ├── Terraform → AWS (VPC, EKS, RDS, IAM, S3)
   └── Argo CD → Kubernetes (GitOps)

+AWS Platform

 AWS
  ├── VPC
  ├── EKS Cluster
- │    ├── Microservices (Dev & Prod)
+ │    ├── Fintech Microservices (Dev & Prod)
  │    ├── Prometheus (Metrics)
+ │    ├── Grafana (Dashboards)
  │    ├── Loki (Logs → S3)
  │    └── Promtail (Log Shipper)
- ├── ECR
+ ├── ECR (Container Registry)
- ├── RDS
+ ├── RDS (Databases)
- └── S3 (Loki log storage)
+ └── S3 (Loki Log Storage)

 ⸻